RyanGutenkunst/dadi/doc/user-guide/polyploid-subgenomes.md

 To model the transition to polyploidy for an autotetraploid, we can start with the diploid equilibrium and model the demographic history of the autotetraploid since the whole genome duplication event: (TODO: add code)

 Alternatively, we can start from the polyploid equilibrium and focus on modeling the more recent history of the autotetraploid: (TODO: add code)

+### Other thoughts?

+Note on effective population size and allotetraploid models?

 ![Tetraploid example SFS](TetraploidSFS.png)